tamaralein/Disaster-Response-Pipeline/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-You can find the Licensing for the data and other descriptive information at the Kaggle link here https://creativecommons.org/publicdomain/zero/1.0/.
+The datasets were privided by Udacity.
 Otherwise, feel free to use the code here as you would like!